csi-dgist/QoS-Guard/docs/rules/EMP.md

 ---
 ### Rule 38
-*Here is the structured English code for Rule 38.
-This experiment highlights how the Deadline period directly affects the frequency of ownership handovers in an EXCLUSIVE ownership setting when packet loss is present.

-📄 EMP.md Rule 38 Final Code
-Markdown

-### Rule 38: DEADLN → OWNST
 *Justifies the minimum Deadline period required to maintain stable Ownership in exclusive communication under network instability.*

 **1. Experimental Setup**